This post may contain affiliate links.

 There are a few amazing things to learn in the TCOYF book, including:

-- If your body isn’t producing fertile cervical mucus, sperm will die inside you in a few hours
+- If your body isn’t producing fertile cervical mucus, the sperm will die inside you in a few hours

 - If your body IS producing fertile cervical mucus, sperm can live inside you for 5 days!